Iceland and the United Nations

 Iceland contributes to various institutions and programs of the United Nations, such as the United Nations Development Programme (UNDP), United Nations Children's Fund (UNICEF), UN Women, UNFPA, United Nations Relief and Works Agency for Palestine Refugees in the near East (UNRWA), United Nations High Commissioner for Refugees (UNHCR), World Food Programme (WFP) and the United Nations University (UNU).
 Others include IFAD and OCHA.

-Three UN programs are operated in Iceland: the United Nations University (UNU) Geothermal Training Programme, which has been in operation since 1979, the UNU Fisheries Training Programme, which was established in 1998, and the UNU Land Restoration Training Program in 2010.
+Four training programmes are operated in Iceland under GRÓ International Centre for Capacity Development, Sustainable use of Natural Resources and Societal Change.
+The Centre operates under the auspices of UNESCO as a Category2 Centre.
+The four programmes are the Geothermal Training Programme, which has been in operation since 1979, the Fisheries Training Programme, which was established in 1998, the Land Restoration Training Program, established in 2010, and the Gender Equality Studies & Training Programme established in 2009.
 All are located in Reykjavik.

 The International Criminal Court